rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 '''''''''''''

 .. index:: NS flag
-.. index:: Rewrite flag!NS
+.. index:: Rewrite flags!NS
-.. index:: Flag!NS
+.. index:: Flags!NS

 Use of the ``[NS]`` flag prevents the rule from being used on subrequests.
 For example, a page which is included using an SSI (Server Side Include) is a subrequest, and you may want to avoid rewrites happening on those subrequests.
 Also, when mod\_dir tries to find out information about possible directory default files (such as index.html files), this is an internal subrequest, and you often want to avoid rewrites on such subrequests.
 On subrequests, it is not always useful, and can even cause errors, if the complete set of rules are applied.
 Use this flag to exclude problematic rules.